L5lua/L5-website/docs/reference/float.md

 # float()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

-Converts a `String` to a floating point (decimal) `Number`.
+Converts a string or boolean to a floating point (decimal) number.

 `float()` converts strings that resemble numbers, such as `'12.34'`, into numbers.

 The parameter, `str`, is the string value to convert.
 For example, calling `float('12.34')` returns the number `12.34`.
-If an array of strings is passed, as in `float(['12.34', '56.78'])`, then an array of numbers will be returned.
+If an array of strings is passed, as in `float({'12.34', '56.78'})`, then an array of numbers will be returned.

+A boolean 'true' will be converted to 1, and 'false' will be converted to 0.

-Note: If a string can't be converted to a number, as in `float('giraffe')`, then the value `NaN` (not a number) will be returned.
+Note: If a string can't be converted to a number, as in `float('giraffe')`, then the value `nil` will be returned.

 ## Examples